The Dennis Hill Award is presented to MEng or MSc students in Biomedical Engineering and related subjects.

 The purpose of the prize is to encourage and reward excellence in the field of study.

 The Dennis Hill Award is open to all MEng or MSc students in the field of Biomedical Engineering and cognate subjects.
-The award is presented for relevant research carried out between July 2012 and September 2013.

 Any contribution by others to the work submitted must be made clear in the application.